anjasdwi/UIKitSimplify/README.md

 # Swift-uikit-simplify-dsl
-Simplify UIKit with by adopting the Domain Specific Language method
+Simplify UIKit with by adopting the Domain Specific Language method like SwiftUI

 ## UIKit Domain Specific Languange (DSL)